openebs/lvm-localpv/design/lvm/resize_workflow.md

   Once the controller plugin receives the `ControllerExpandVolume` gRPC request it does the following steps:
   - List active snapshots on resizing volume, if there are any snapshots plugin will return an error as a response to the request since LVM does not support online resizing of volume if snapshot(s) exist.
-  - If there are no snapshots then the plugin will update the capacity on the corresponding LVMVolume resource and return success response to the request.
+  - If there are no snapshots then the plugin will update the desired capacity on corresponding LVMVolume resource and return success response to the request.
 - Once external-resizer gets success response it will mark PVC pending for filesystem expansion else it will retry until it receives success response.

-Note: `ControllerExpandVolume` gRPC request retrun an error if volume has snapshots.
+Note: `ControllerExpandVolume` gRPC request returns an error if volume has snapshots.

 ##### Filesystem Expansion